 How Do I Become Involved?

-To be successful, the Boys to Men Series needs adult males to commit to participating as a mentor to one of the youth participants.
 The first step is to complete the above inquiry form.
 A member of our team will reach out to you to answer any questions you might have and explain how the process works.

 - Continuation of the match following the series- your experience in the Series will provide great insight into your mentees hopes and dreams.
 Through the small group and independent activities, you (and our committee) will gain insight into areas of interest and possibly resource challenges that might be hindering their success.
 Together we will best position the mentee for academic, social and economic success.
 In addition, the partnership will coordinate activities and experiences for the group of and individual matches throughout their time together.